-Blame it on nostalgia’s omnipresent effects, but preppy style — fueled by peppy hues, precise silhouettes, stripes (so many stripes), and oft quirky layering — is undergoing a modern redux.
-But button-downs, khakis, and crewneck sweaters aren’t the only pieces soaring to the top of the must-have pile (though they most certainly have a place).
-For Spring/Summer 2021, it’s about creating a preppy capsule wardrobe of comfortably polished staples like rugby shirts, pullovers, novelty knits, and the warm-weather version of your beloved sweatpants — the sweatshort — for a collegiate-meets-cozy aesthetic.
+Blame it on nostalgia’s omnipresent effects, but preppy style — fueled by lively hues, precise silhouettes, stripes (so many stripes), and oft-quirky layering — is undergoing a modern redux.
+But button-downs, khakis, and crewneck sweaters aren’t the only pieces soaring to the top of the must-have pile, though they most certainly have a place.
+For 2022, it’s about creating a preppy capsule wardrobe of comfortably polished staples like rugby shirts, pullovers, novelty knits, and the warm-weather version of your beloved sweatpants — the sweatshort — for a collegiate-meets-cozy aesthetic.

 “I think older millennials like me are feeling a deep sense of nostalgia for our youth and finding a newfound appreciation for how cool some of the cultural phenomena of our younger years really was,” Jack Carlson, founder and creative director of the witty and well-crafted classics label, Rowing Blazers tells TZR.
 Citing catalog-ordered rugby shirts, Brat Pack movies like The Breakfast Club, and old photos of Princess Diana rollerblading or attending a Polo match in her Ford Escort, he adds, “I think it’s this zeitgeist thing right now.
 We want to relive it all right now because we’re only now appreciating how good it all was.”

-As the prep aesthetic continues to evolve and adapt within each era and season, Fred Segal’s vice president of merchandising, Ashley Petrie, says it’s always rooted in classic dressing principles.
+As the prep aesthetic continues to evolve and adapt within each era and season, Fred Segal’s Vice President of Merchandising, Ashley Petrie, says it’s always rooted in classic dressing principles.
 However, according to the VP, the current craving stems from the transformation of both streetwear and athleisure over the last 12 months.
-“With the world being on pause last year, prep offers a tailored and seasonless aesthetic.
+“With the world being on pause [for the last two years], prep offers a tailored and seasonless aesthetic.
 We’re beginning to return to classic ideas that we find comfort in,” she tells TZR.
-Adding, “It’s less about trend, and more about longevity and ease in your wardrobe right now.”
+“It’s less about trend, and more about longevity and ease in your wardrobe right now.”

-The idea of comfort undoubtedly drives the current flavor for pullovers, polos, and sweats, especially going into summer.
+The idea of comfort undoubtedly drives the current flavor for pullovers, polos, and sweats, especially as the temperatures gets cooler.
 The vibe is less layered popped collars for the show of it — back in the day, said styling cues amounted to a not-so-humble brag that you shopped certain brands and amassed a collection worthy of at-once wear.
 Now, showing your stripes (both literally and figuratively) is about subtlety and ease with a gym-class-chic vibe, to boot.
-Think: A crewneck sweatshirt layered under an oversize blazer (instead of an immaculate sweater) with a baseball cap.
-A crisp button-down French tucked into sweatshorts with loafers, not sandals.
-A half-zip worn with jeans or a fitted polo with trousers for a polished proportion play.
+Think: A crewneck sweatshirt layered under an oversized blazer (instead of an immaculate sweater) with a baseball cap.
+A crisp button-down French tucked into sweatshorts with leather loafers, not sandals.
+A half-zip worn with jeans or a fitted polo with trousers for a polished display of proportion play.
 A sweater vest topping your go-to tee with denim cut-offs, preferably a knee-grazing pair.

 “The big thing is mixing high and low and mixing bright-as-hell colors with white and more subdued colors,” Carlson tells TZR.
 “Also, making sure that what you’re wearing has some kind of meaning; a visual ‘wink’ to those who are going to get it,” like a sun-soaked cap acquired on holiday, retro sport shorts (perhaps detailed with your school’s emblem), or a subtle logo from an under-the-radar label.
 Keep scrolling to discover and shop the 14 pieces you need to create the perfect modern preppy capsule wardrobe with additional insight from Carlson and Petrie.